 - Double Reverse Quadruple Agent: Was thought to be a spy for Sasori to investigate Orochimaru, but it turns out that he was with the latter from the beginning.

-- Dragon Ascendant: He was a faithful The Dragon to Orochimaru but following the latter's death he fused some of Orochimaru's remains into his own body, and decided to attempt to complete Orochimaru's plan to become the next Sage of Six Paths.
+- Dragon Ascendant: He was a faithful dragon to Orochimaru but following the latter's death he fused some of Orochimaru's remains into his own body, and decided to attempt to complete Orochimaru's plan to become the next Sage of Six Paths.
 Kabuto's new Sage Mode transformation makes the "dragon" part of this trope rather literal.

 - Driven by Envy: He simply wanted to be recognized, so he coveted the strength of others such as the Uchiha because they were famous for their strength.